 Attending dental school provides a strong foundation for understanding oral health, diagnosis and treatment.

-Additional training build upon base dental education, allowing qualified specialists to manage and treat complex oral cases.
+Additional training builds upon base dental education, allowing qualified specialists to manage and treat complex oral cases.

 When to See an Endodontist?

-If you’re required to have endodontic work performed to treat your tooth, you’re more than likely experiencing severe tooth pain.
+If you must have endodontic work performed to treat your tooth, you’re more than likely experiencing severe tooth pain.

 Root canal therapy can also save fractured, cracked or broken teeth from extraction.
 Endodontists often perform treatments for: